ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~
 {: #fig-ead-req-authcred title="EAD item EAD_CRED_BY_VALUE."}

 This EAD item has no ead_value.
 When present in EAD_1, it requests the Responder's authentication credential by value in ID_CRED_R of message_2.
-When present in EAD_2, it requests the the Initiator's authentication credential by value in ID_CRED_I of message_3.
+When present in EAD_2, it requests the Initiator's authentication credential by value in ID_CRED_I of message_3.
 The EAD item is non-critical, i.e., it can be ignored by the receiving peer.
 It is OPTIONAL to implement.

 Example: Assuming IANA label 15 and non-critical, so ead_label = 15 (0x0F), and considering that this EAD item has no ead_value: